Paul-J-Company/Systems-Design/README.md

   - What Security Tools do you use to implement those Security Policies?
 + What Observability Best practices do you use?
   - What Observability Tools do you use?
-+ What Telemetry/Metrics to you gather?
++ What Telemetry/Metrics do you gather?
   - What Analytics Tools do you use?
 + How do you Monitor your System/Workload?
   - What Monitoring Tools do you use?